How To Ship Automated Grain Cooling Modules

 Port Selection Factors

-Choose ports with suitable infrastructure for heavy/OOG cargo.
-Consider handling fees, transit times, and availability of specialised equipment.
+Choose ports with suitable infrastructure for handling heavy and OOG cargo.
+Consider factors such as handling fees, transit times, and the availability of specialised equipment for loading and unloading your modules.

 Tracking